ColinWang98/ColinWang.github.io/work.md

 - Research Assistant
   Department of Computing, HKPolyU (07/2024 - 10/2025)
-  Modeling and scene construction for virtual environments, UI prototype design, literature collection, and research development.
+  Working with Prof. Li Chen Richard on modeling and scene construction for virtual environments, UI prototype design, literature collection, and research development.

 - Virtual Intern
   Australian Research Centre for Interactive and Virtual Environments (IVE) (10/2024 - 03/2025)